7 Dated Fall Basics I Just Found Hiding in My Closet and Immediately Removed

 Keeping: Pointed-Toe Kitten-Heel Boots

 A quick way to make a good outfit look dated is to wear dated shoes.
-I found a couple of pairs of round-toe, block-heel ankle boots that I haven't worn in years lurking in my closet recently, and I swiftly removed them to make room for another pair of pointed-toe kitten-heel boots.
-They're far more polished, and they make every pair of pants and jeans I own look chic.
+I found a couple of pairs of round-toe block-heel ankle boots that I haven't worn in years lurking in my closet recently, and I swiftly removed them to make room for another pair of pointed-toe kitten-heel boots.
+They're far more polished, and they make all the pants and jeans I own look chic.

 Shop Pointed-Toe Kitten-Heel Boots